 Relations between the two countries were also shattered by a large US arms sale to Taiwan in April and by several cases where US-affiliated academics were arrested and accused of spying for Taiwan.
 Two of them, Chinese nationals with residence permits in the United States, were sentenced in July to ten years in prison, but were immediately released – just days before US Secretary of State Colin Powell’s visit to China.
 The visit mitigated the irritation, and in October, President Jiang proudly received President George W. Bush at the APEC Pacific Summit in Shanghai.

 Following the terrorist attacks against the United States on September 11, China gave his support in the fight against terrorism but emphasized that the UN must play a central role there.
 In February, China ratified the United Nations Convention on Economic, Social and Cultural Rights, however, subject to residents’ right to freely form trade unions.
 Amnesty International welcomed the ratification but regretted the union reservation.
-According to Digopaul, China’s only legal country organization, ACFTU, is entirely governed by the Communist Party.
+China’s only legal country organization, ACFTU, is entirely governed by the Communist Party.